Best Milk for Kids: What’s the Right Choice for Your Child?

 Best Milk for Toddlers

-Young toddlers have higher fat and nutrient needs related to their body weight, and higher calories per pound of body weight for their growth.
+For example, young toddlers (aged 1-2 years) continue to have unique nutritional requirements, different from those of older children and adults.
+They have higher fat and nutrient needs related to their body size, and higher calories per pound of body weight for their growth.

 It’s recommended that young children under age 2 drink whole milk to meet their protein, fat and other nutrient needs.